It’s really never too early – or too late – to do retirement planning.

 - A contribution to AIER’s pooled income fund produces a current income tax charitable deduction, providing tax savings if you itemize.
 As with a mutual fund, your gift is invested with gifts made by others, and you receive your share of the fund’s earnings for life.
 The payments are taxable as ordinary income.

-- If you are age 70-1/2 or older, you can make an IRA charitable rollover to AIER directly from your traditional or Roth IRA.
-Such a distribution will satisfy your annual minimum required distribution and permit a tax-free gift of up to $100,000 to AIER.
-Separately, drawing on assets in an IRA or a qualified retirement plan to make current gifts to AIER can sometimes make sense for anyone over age 59-1/2, although careful planning is required.
+- If you are age 70½ or older, you can make a Qualified Charitable Distribution (QCD), also known as a charitable IRA rollover, to AIER directly from your traditional or Roth IRA of up to $100,000 per year, and the gift will not be counted in your income.
+Once you are 72 or older a QCD will satisfy your annual minimum required distribution and permit a tax-free gift of up to $100,000 to AIER.
+Separately, drawing on assets in an IRA or a qualified retirement plan to make current gifts to AIER can sometimes make sense for anyone over age 59½, although careful planning is required.

 Finally, because retirement planning vehicles such as defined-contribution plans, tax-deferred annuities, and many IRAs contain income that has never been taxed, you’ll want to devote attention to your beneficiary designations.
 Previously untaxed amounts left to family members and other individuals will be taxed when received by them but are not subject to tax when received by AIER.
 Likewise, tax savings can be combined with providing for heirs when certain retirement plan assets are used for a gift annuity or a charitable remainder trust at the end of your life.